-Ruthenium oxide temperature sensors are thick-film resistors used in applications involving magnetic fields.
+Ruthenium oxide temperature sensors are thick-film resistors, with most models suitable for use in applications involving magnetic fields.
 These composite sensors consist of bismuth ruthenate, ruthenium oxides, binders, and other compounds that allow them to obtain the necessary temperature and resistance characteristics.
 Each Lake Shore Rox™ model adheres to a single resistance versus temperature curve.

 The RX-102A (1000 Ω at room temperature) is useful down to 50 mK and has better interchangeability than the RX-202A as well as low magnetic field induced errors below 1 K.